The Pekingese: A Regal and Rare Breed

 Brown Pekingese Dog sitting on its lower back smiling at camera

 The Pekingese, a breed known for its regal appearance and distinctive lion-like mane, has captured the hearts of dog enthusiasts worldwide.
 With a rich history, unique characteristics, and an air of exclusivity, the Pekingese is a breed that continues to fascinate both dog lovers and those curious about its origins.
-In this comprehensive long-form piece, we will explore the history, breed group, size, coat, color, appearance, and answer some intriguing questions about this remarkable breed.
+In this comprehensive long-form piece, we will explore the history, breed group, size, coat, colour, appearance, and answer some intriguing questions about this remarkable breed.

 Breed History